The Born series for $S$-wave quartet $nd$ scattering at small cutoff values: Discussion and conclusions

-In this work, we studied the perturbative expansions, as the Born series, of the integral equation around the weak coupling limit and the unitary limit for the $S$-wave $nd$ scattering for the spin quartet channel below the deuteron breakup threshold in pionless EFT at the small cutoff values.
+In this work, we studied the perturbative expansions, as the ordinary and inverted Born series, of the integral equation for the $S$-wave $nd$ scattering for the spin quartet channel below the deuteron breakup threshold in pionless EFT at the small cutoff values.
 The three-body contact interaction is introduced when the integral equation is solved by using the small cutoff values.
-After the strength of the three-body interaction is renormalized by using the scattering length $a_4$, we expand the integral equation for the scattering length and the amplitude, as the Born series, up to NNLO around the weak coupling limit and the unitary limit.
-We find that the scattering length and the phase shift are considerably well reproduced by a few terms of the Born series as we reduce the cutoff values to about 10~MeV for the expansion abound the weak coupling limit and to about 60~MeV for that around the unitary limit.
+After the strength of the three-body interaction is renormalized by using the scattering length $a_4$, we expand the integral equation for the scattering length and the amplitude, as the ordinary and inverted Born series, up to NNLO.
+We find that the scattering length (the phase shift) is considerably well reproduced by a few terms of the ordinary and inverted Born series as we reduce the cutoff values to about 10~MeV (10~MeV) and to about 100~MeV (60~MeV), respectively.
+Therefore, the inverted Born expansion in the present process can be a relevant approximation with a significantly larger valid momentum than the ordinary Born expansion.

-In the present particular process, the $S$-wave quartet $nd$ scattering studying, one may regard that there is no advantage by sending $\Lambda$ to small values because the physical observables, the scattering length $a_4$ and the phase shift $\delta_0$, are well described (without fitting any unknown parameters) by the two effective range parameters in the deuteron channel at the usual large scale of the pionless theory, $\Lambda\simeq m_\pi$.
-However, it could be a useful limit when one studies a relation between pionless EFT and a Halo/Cluster EFT whose large scale smaller than $m_\pi$, such as a deuteron cluster theory for the $nd$ scattering below the deuteron breakup momentum.
+In the present particular process, the $S$-wave spin quartet $nd$ scattering, one may regard that there is no advantage by sending $\Lambda$ to small values because the physical observables, the scattering length $a_4$ and the phase shift $\delta_0$, are well described (without fitting any unknown parameters) by the two effective range parameters in the deuteron channel at the usual large scale of the pionless theory, $\Lambda\simeq m_\pi$.
+However, it could be a useful limit when one studies, e.g., a relation between pionless EFT and a Halo/Cluster EFT whose large scale smaller than $m_\pi$, such as a deuteron cluster theory for a reaction whose typical scale $Q$ is smaller than the deuteron breakup momentum~\cite{sia}.